berwickgeek/3dn-sanitizer/cline_docs/codebaseSummary.md

 2. File Processing

    - ZIP file is streamed and extracted
-   - Email files are identified and validated
+   - Email files (EML/MSG) are identified
    - Invalid files are rejected

 3. Content Processing

-   - Emails are parsed based on type (EML/MSG)
+   - Unified parser handles EML and MSG formats
    - Content is extracted and normalized
    - HTML is converted to plain text
    - Signatures and attachments are removed

 4. Sanitization

-   - Content passes through pattern matching
+   - Multi-layer pattern matching
-   - Context analysis refines matches
+   - Context analysis for improved accuracy
-   - Token analysis provides additional verification
+   - Token analysis for better PII detection
-   - PII is replaced with placeholders
+   - Smart replacement with categorized tokens

 5. Response Generation
    - Sanitized content is collected
-   - Statistics are calculated
+   - Comprehensive statistics are calculated
-   - JSON response is formatted and returned
+   - Detailed JSON response with metadata

 ## Error Handling